PitchConnect/fogis-calendar-phonebook-sync/docs/code_quality.md

 - Black compatibility mode (`--profile black`)
 - Sorts imports into sections: standard library, third-party, and local

+## Linting Standards

+### Flake8

+We use [Flake8](https://flake8.pycqa.org/) to enforce Python style guide rules and catch potential errors.
+Flake8 combines several tools:

+- PyFlakes: Checks for logical errors in Python code
+- pycodestyle: Checks for PEP 8 style guide compliance
+- McCabe complexity checker: Checks for overly complex code

+Additionally, we use these Flake8 plugins:

+- **flake8-docstrings**: Checks docstring conventions using pydocstyle
+- **flake8-bugbear**: Catches common bugs and design problems

+#### Configuration

+Our Flake8 configuration is in the `.flake8` file with these key settings:

+- Line length: 100 characters (matching Black)
+- Ignored rules:
+  - E203, W503: Rules that conflict with Black
+  - D100-D104: Missing docstrings (relaxed for initial implementation)
+  - F401: Unused imports (will be addressed in later phases)
+  - E501: Line too long (handled by Black)
+- Docstring convention: Google style

 ## Future Enhancements

-This is the second phase of our code quality standards implementation.
+This is the third phase of our code quality standards implementation.
 Future phases will include:

 1. ✅ Basic Pre-commit Setup (completed)
-2. ✅ Code Formatting with Black and isort (current phase)
+2. ✅ Code Formatting with Black and isort (completed)
-3. Linting - Phase 1 (flake8, basic rules)
+3. ✅ Linting - Phase 1 with Flake8 (current phase)
 4. Linting - Phase 2 (pylint, more comprehensive rules)
 5. Security Checks (bandit)
 6. Test Integration (pytest)